speranskydanil/json-api/README.md

 When you work with an API probably you would like to specify `base_path` for all requests.<br>
 Also you may want to specify some `default_params`.<br>
-Now lets create a wrapper with a parameterized method.
+Now lets create a wrapper with a parametrized method.

 ```ruby
 class GitHubApi